 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2022, Foot Locker reported total carbon emissions of approximately 1,500,000,000 kg CO2e across all scopes.
-This includes 6,745,000 kg CO2e from Scope 1, 65,793,000 kg CO2e from Scope 2 (market-based), and a significant 1,427,000,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions are primarily driven by purchased goods and services, which accounted for about 1,414,969,000 kg CO2e, alongside substantial contributions from upstream transportation and distribution (319,100,000 kg CO2e) and employee commuting (71,276,000 kg CO2e).
-Foot Locker has committed to achieving net-zero emissions by 2050, with a long-term target that encompasses all scopes of emissions.
-This commitment was formalised in 2023, aligning with the Science Based Targets initiative (SBTi).
-The company is actively working towards these goals, although specific near-term reduction targets have not been disclosed.
-In comparison, in 2021, Foot Locker's total emissions were approximately 1,000,000,000 kg CO2e, indicating a significant increase in emissions in 2022.
-The company is focused on reducing its carbon footprint and enhancing sustainability practices within the retail sector.
+In 2022, Foot Locker, Inc. reported total carbon emissions of approximately 1,500,000,000 kg CO2e across all scopes.
+This includes 6,745,000 kg CO2e from Scope 1, 65,793,000 kg CO2e from Scope 2 (market-based), and a significant 1,426,000,000 kg CO2e from Scope 3 emissions.
+The Scope 3 emissions are primarily driven by purchased goods and services, which accounted for about 1,414,969,000 kg CO2e.
+Foot Locker has committed to achieving net-zero emissions by 2050, with targets set through the Science Based Targets initiative (SBTi).
+These targets encompass all scopes of emissions and were established in 2022, indicating a long-term commitment to climate action.
+The company is currently classified as a member of the BA1.5 initiative, demonstrating its alignment with ambitious climate goals.
+The emissions data for 2021 showed a total of approximately 1,000,000,000 kg CO2e, with Scope 1 emissions at 5,775,000 kg CO2e and Scope 2 emissions at 69,292,000 kg CO2e (market-based).
+The significant increase in emissions from 2021 to 2022 highlights the challenges Foot Locker faces in reducing its carbon footprint.
+Overall, Foot Locker's climate commitments reflect a proactive approach to addressing its environmental impact, with a clear pathway towards achieving net-zero emissions by mid-century.

 Access structured emissions data, company-specific emission factors, and source documents